-During my recent photography expedition in the Ouachita National Forest of Arkansas, I had the opportunity to capture an image of a fascinating creature – the Luna Moth Caterpillar.
-This rare species is actually the early stage of the magnificent Luna Moth, a native of North America.
+While on a recent photography expedition in the lush Ouachita National Forest of Arkansas, I was lucky enough to spot and photograph an incredible creature – the caterpillar of the elusive Luna Moth.
+This early life stage of the stunning lime-green Luna Moth is a scarce find indeed.

 - Camera: Canon EOS R5